-&lt;sup>1 Two credits of Health (HLT) or Physical Education (PED) are required of all students.
+1 Two credits of Health (HLT) or Physical Education (PED) are required of all students.
 Consult approved Health courses in the Description of Courses for selection.
 Veterans with an honorable discharge will be awarded HLT/PED credit based on military service.

-&lt;sup>2 Natural Science courses must be selected from the Biology, Chemistry, Geology, Natural Science, and Physics courses listed in the "Approved List of Transfer Courses."
+2 Natural Science courses must be selected from the Biology, Chemistry, Geology, Natural Science, and Physics courses listed in the "Approved List of Transfer Courses."

-&lt;sup>3 Humanities/Fine Arts elective must be chosen from the "Approved List of Humanities Transfer Courses."
+3 Humanities/Fine Arts elective must be chosen from the "Approved List of Humanities Transfer Courses."
 A two-semester sequence of the same course is strongly recommended.
 If planning on transfer, contact four-year institution for requirements.

-&lt;sup>4Electives must be chosen from the "Approved List of Transfer Courses."
+4 Electives must be chosen from the "Approved List of Transfer Courses."

-&lt;sup>5Students who complete MTH 175-176 and MTH 177-178 may substitute MTH 277 or an elective.
+5 Students who complete MTH 175-176 and MTH 177-178 may substitute MTH 277 or an elective.

-&lt;sup>6 Social Science electives must be selected from the "Approved List of Transfer Courses."
-If the student is transferring to a four-year institution, the student should select the Social Science courses at VWCC that will satisfy the Social Science requirements at the four-year institution.
+6 Social Science electives must be selected from the "Approved List of Transfer Courses."
+If the student is transferring to a four-year institution, the student should select the Social Science courses at VWCC that will satisfy the Social Science requirements at the fouryear institution.

-&lt;sup>7Students taking MTH 175-176 should consider taking MTH 177-178 as electives.
+7 Students taking MTH 175-176 should consider taking MTH 177-178 as electives.

-\ This course has a prerequisite.
+^{} This course has a prerequisite.
 Prerequisites for all courses are listed in the course description section at the back of the catalog.